tbrowder/Excel/README.md

 1. Manually create the Excel template to look as desired.
    Use dummy data in the desired cells and format.
-Add real exlanatory text and format as desired.
+Add real explanatory text and format as desired.
 Include working formulas using dummy data and format and locate result cells as desired.

 2. Use special coded text inputs in the template cell to define mappings